-kerchunking

-Kerchunking is transmitting for a second or less without saying anything in order to test the base station.
+kerchunking Kerchunking is transmitting for a second or less without saying anything in order to test the base station.
 This results in a 'kerchunk' sound.

-line-controlled base station

-A TB8100 is a line-controlled base station when it receives audio (sending it out via its system interface), transmits audio received over its system interface, and its transmitter is keyed via the Tx Key line.
+line-controlled base station A TB8100 is a line-controlled base station when it receives audio (sending it out via its systems interface), transmits audio received over its systems interface, and its transmitter is keyed via the Tx Key line. logging on Once you are connected to a BSS, you log on to a base station.
+This establishes communications between the Service Kit and a particular base station.

-logging on

-Once you have connected to a base station, you can log on.
-This establishes communications between the Service Kit and the base station.

-N

-navigation pane

-The navigation pane is the left-hand pane of the Service Kit application window.
+navigation pane The navigation pane is the left-hand pane of the Service Kit application window.
 It displays a hierarchical list of items.
 When you click an item, the main pane displays the corresponding form.

-operating range Operating range is another term for switching range.

-P

-PA The PA (power amplifier) is a base station module that boosts the exciter output to transmit level.

-PMU The PMU (power management unit) is a module that provides power to the base station.

-pre-emphasis Pre-emphasis is a process in the transmitter that boosts higher audio frequencies to improve the audio quality.
+0 operating range Operating range is another term for switching range. Ρ PA The PA (power amplifier) is a base station module that boosts the exciter output to transmit level. ΡΜυ The PMU (power management unit) is a module that provides power to the BSS. pre-emphasis Pre-emphasis is a process in the transmitter that boosts higher audio frequencies.
+R reciter The reciter is a module of a TB8100 base station that acts as receiver and exciter. reverse tone burst Reverse tone bursts can be used with CTCSS.

-R

-reciter The reciter is a module of a TB8100 base station that acts as receiver and exciter.

-reverse tone burst Reverse tone bursts can be used with CTCSS.
 When reverse tone bursts are enabled, the phase of the generated tones is reversed for a number of cycles just before transmission ceases.
 If the receiver is configured for reverse tone burst, it responds by closing its gate.

-RSSI (Received Signal Strength Indicator) is a level in dBm or volts that indicates the strength of the received signal.

-Run mode Run mode is the normal operating mode of the base station.
+RSSI RSSI (Received Signal Strength Indicator) is a level in dBm or volts that indicates the strength of the received signal.
+Run mode Run mode is the normal operating mode of the base station. signalling profile A signalling profile is a named set of configuration items related to signalling that can be applied to any channel.
+Items include subaudible signalling and transmit timers.